 - Marinated vegetables: Artichokes, sun dried tomatoes and marinated olives are a great combination for any platter.

-- Grilled vegetables: I love serving roasted red peppers on my hummus platter.
+- Grilled vegetables: I love serving roasted red peppers on my platter.
 You can also serve roasted zucchini, fried eggplant, or even grilled asparagus.

 - Nuts: I always add a handful of walnuts to add a nice crunch to the platter.
 Be sure to try feta with walnuts.
 It’s a truly great combination!